-Without national borders, advanced civilisation would die.
-Based on the findings of a 2017 Gallup poll, 14% of the world’s adults, including a third of Sub-Saharan Africans, would emigrate if the opportunity was available.
+Without national borders, advanced civilisation would cease existing.
+Based on the findings of a 2017 Gallup poll, 14% of the world’s adults would emigrate if the opportunity was available.
 That is over 700,000,000 people.
 Almost equal to the entire population of Europe.

 This article specifically deals with the economic and scientific concerns of the borderless vision, so we shall leave aside arguments of culture, heritage and genetics for now.
-With the exception of East Asia, Europe and North America produce almost the entirety of the world’s scientific output.
+East Asia, Europe and North America produce almost the entirety of the world’s scientific output.
 The knowledge and skills necessary to ensure human advancement exist in a very small section of the world.

 From medicines to computing, it all comes not just from the developed world, but from a small subsection of the population of the developed world.
 These things are imperative to the future survival of the human species, and so it is integral that these nations continue to be able to produce such things.

 Central to why this is of great concern is that the advancement of the human species is a biologically naturally and desirable goal.
 I would argue that is our main imperative.
 It manifests in desires as simple as that to reproduce, but technological advancement is essential to it as well.
 You can read more that idea here.

 In order for nations to produce scientific output, they must be prosperous and functional.
 As we have seen, open borders mass-migration leads to non-functionality in the countries that it afflicts.
 When a country’s economic engine is dedicated to providing welfare for unassimilable masses incapable of functioning in a developed economy, then it naturally cannot invest in the ideas and technologies necessary to the future of humanity.